ZenyaIse/Cities-Skyline-Enhanced-Disasters-Mod/README.md

 Default settings
 * Peak probability when a meteoroid stream is approaching: 10 times/year (per meteoroid stream).

+## About new destruction system

+(Implemented for Earthquake and Tornado disasters)

+* Buildings of high levels or big size are more robust and have less probability to collapse.
+* Very large buildings do not collapse ever.
+* Evacuating buildings makes collapse probability even less (this makes shelters a little more useful).
+* Evacuated residential buildings of level 5 or commercial/industry buildings of level 3 do not collapse ever.

 ## Disasters info panel